M2 Motorway Widening - Sandyknowes to Greencastle

 Problems?

 My concern with this scheme is that by removing the Sandyknowes bottleneck vehicles will reach the M2/M3/Westlink interchange bottleneck much more quickly, thus causing much worse traffic jams on the foreshore section of the M2 than at present.
 My fear is that this scheme will simply shift the traffic jam downstream by 9km rather than removing it leading to no overall improvement in journey times.
 In a sense, Sandyknowes is the 'safety valve' that prevents worse congestion on the foreshore by keeping traffic flow down.
-I predict that a major reconstruction of the M2/M3/Westlink interchange will be necessary (ideally to fully free flow form) to compensate for the effects of this scheme.
-Although I tolerate Sandyknowes every morning, I am not convinced that this scheme represents value for money without further improvements at the M2/M3/Westlink junction.
+Do not misunderstand me - this scheme is needed - but without further improvements at the M2/M3/Westlink junction it will not achieve its full potential.

 Photos